cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-quality.md

 ### Annotation quality settings

+If you need to tweak some aspects of comparisons, you can do this via the Quality Settings menu.
+Here you can, for instance, configure, which overlap should be considered low, or how annotations should be compared.
+The updated settings will take effect on the next quality update.

 To open **Annotation Quality Settings**, find **Quality report** and on the right side of it, click on three dots.